Carole Feuerman: 2000–2009

+2010–2014

+In 2010, Feuerman’s sculpture, Monumental Shower, was exhibited in “Intimacy, Bathing in Art” at the Kunstmuseum Ahlen in Germany, accompanied by a Wienand Verlag publication.
+In the fall, Feuerman's sixth retrospective, entitled “Earth, Water, Air, Fire”, was at the El Paso Museum of Art.
+This exhibition showcased 52 works and premiered her video installations.
+Following its closure, her sculpture Summer was purchased for the museum’s permanent collection.

+In commemoration of the tenth anniversary of 9/11, Feuerman’s bronze sphere, New World – AM/PM, was featured in “Afterwards and Forward: A ten year 9/11 reflective art exhibition” at New Jersey City University.

 In May 2012, Feuerman unveiled her monumental sculpture Survival of Serena in painted bronze with New York City's Department of Parks and Recreation.
 Its resin sister debuted at the Venice Biennale in 2007.
 The new Survival of Serena is the first of a series of painted bronze sculptures by the artist designed specifically for outdoor placement.
 The bronze sculpture was installed in Petrosino Square through September before traveling to the Boca Raton Beach Resort in Florida.